RoboticsLabURJC/2020-phd-ruben-lucas/docs/_projects/2023-03-20-F1_follow_line_qlearning_dqn.md

 ### QLearning

-the used hyperparameters the following:
+the used hyperparameters are the following:
   - **alpha:** 0.2
   - **epsilon:** 0.95
   - **epsilon_min:** 0.05